OFFICE OF THE UNITED STATES ATTORNEY

 FOR IMMEDIATE RELEASE

-WHEELING, WEST VIRGINIA - Five individuals were named in five Indictments returned on April 6 and 7, 2010, by a Federal Grand Jury sitting in Wheeling, West Virginia.
+WHEELING, WEST VIRGINIA - Two individuals were named in two separate Indictments returned on August 7, 2012, by a Federal Grand Jury sitting in Wheeling, West Virginia.

 It should be noted that the charges contained in the Indictment are merely accusations and not evidence of guilt, and that each defendant is presumed innocent until and unless proven guilty.